-Miami’s real estate market has reached a turning point that demands attention from anyone with exposure to Florida property.
+Miami’s real estate market has reached a turning point that demands your attention if you have any exposure to Florida property.
 After years of relentless price increases fueled by pandemic migration, foreign capital, and speculative fervor, the market is now flashing warning signs that experienced investors recognize from previous housing cycles.

-What looked like unstoppable momentum just two years ago has morphed into something more concerning: a market where prices in some segments continue climbing even as transaction volumes collapse, inventory accumulates, and local buyers find themselves priced out entirely.
+What looked like unstoppable momentum just two years ago has morphed into something more concerning.
+You’re now looking at a market where prices in some segments keep climbing even as transaction volumes collapse, inventory piles up, and local buyers find themselves priced out entirely.

 Miami Real Estate Market 2025: Early Correction Risks